 As a general rule, the ideal moisturizer will be gentle, unscented, and dermatologically tested.

-When planning to buy an aftercare product, you have two options.
-You can choose either an ointment or a lotion.
+When planning to buy an aftercare product, you have several options, like ointments or lotions.

 Typically ointments are ideal for the first stages of the healing process (2 first weeks).
 Ointments are a good source of vitamins and minerals for your body.

-A lotion is great for the rest of the healing process.
+A lotion is great after the healing process.

 Remember that it can take a long time for a tattoo to heal.
 To keep it from drying out, itching or fading, you’ll want to keep it moisturized.